This morning I was wondering what to do with this beautiful day when a far-out idea popped into my head: the Spout was still on my todo list…

 What you see here is a part of Shoal Bay Road, totally waterlogged.
 This road started out snowy and mostly frozen, hardly ideal of course but further east this so-called ‘road’ could have just as easily been called Shoal Bay Brook.

 When the wet part started I was able to skip from stone to stone as you can see here, but later the stream got so deep the water sloshed over my boots and eventually got up to my shins.
-This was strangely liberating because afterwards I had few qualms with wading through every part of this super soaked trail, after all it was now impossible to get any wetter than I already was.
+This was strangely liberating because afterwards I had no qualms wading through every part of this super-soaked trail, after all it was impossible to get any wetter than I already was.